liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/08-invoking-liferay-services-in-your-ios-app.markdown

 Note that the Liferay version (`_v62`) is used in the service class's name.
 This corresponds to the Liferay version it's compatible with.
 In this example, `_v62` is used, which means this Mobile SDK class is compatible with Liferay 6.2.
+Mobile SDK classes compatible with Liferay 7.0 use `_v7` instead.
 Because service class names contain the Liferay version they're compatible with, you can use several Mobile SDKs simultaneously to support different Liferay versions in the same app.

 ## Step 3: Calling the Service [](id=step-3-calling-the-service)